Letter to home seller from buyer: What to include

 - Mention who will be moving in with you (like a partner or pet).

 - A friendly tone goes a long way.
-Think more approachable, and not emotional.
+Think more approachable, not emotional.

 2. Share your love for the home

-In this section of your letter this is your chance to show the seller that their home means more to you than just about how much square footage it is.
-You get the opportunity to tell the seller why this house is perfect for you and how important this home means to you.
+This section of your letter allows you to show the seller that their home means more to you than how big it is or how many bedrooms it has.
+You have the opportunity to tell the seller why this house is perfect for you and what this home means to you.
 Pointing out specific details can go a long way.

-Mention what stood out to you during your visit – maybe the natural light in the kitchen, the charm of the original stoning, or the peaceful backyard.
-A sentence like “We immediately fell in love with how the afternoon light pours into the living room and the history behind the cobblestoned streets” shows the seller that you’ve truly imagined your life there.
-Highlighting these details tells the seller you see their home’s value beyond the listing price and square footage.
+Mention what stood out to you during your visit, such as the natural light in the kitchen, the charm of the original stonework, or the peaceful backyard.
+Highlighting these details tells the seller that you truly value their home and have pictured yourself living there.

 3. Describe how you’d live in the house

-Letting the seller know the ways you’d make the home your own can be a powerful emotional connector.
-This can create a sense of connection, one that’s based on the home itself.
-It can be powerful to show how you’d care for and enjoy the space they once loved.
-You’re showing the seller that you're not just buying a house – you’re planning a life.
+Letting the seller know the ways you’d make their home your own can be a powerful emotional connector.
+Telling the seller how you’d care for and enjoy the space they once loved shows that you're not just buying a property - you’re planning a life.

-Focus on describing everyday moments that you’d do in that house.
+Focus on describing how you imagine living in the home.
 What would a typical morning feel like in the kitchen?
 How might you host friends for dinner in the dining room or grill on the back patio on a summer weekend?
 You could even mention how you’d enjoy a quiet evening in the living room or take peaceful walks through the neighborhood.

 Keep your description centered on the lifestyle the home allows, not specifics on who you are.
-Ensure that when you're describing what you would do in this home, keep it broad and light, instead of specific and detailed.
-You can still create a warm, respectful image of life in the home without revealing more than what you need to.
+When you're describing what you would do in this home, keep it broad and light instead of specific and detailed.
+You can still create a warm, respectful image of life in the home without including too many details.

 4. Explain your offer

-Now that you’ve built a connection, it’s time to show that you’re serious.
+Now that you’ve built a connection, it’s time to show that you’re serious about buying the home.
 This section of your letter should clearly outline the facts behind your offer and give the seller confidence in your ability to close the deal.

 Be specific and straightforward.
 Here’s a few details you might want to include:

-- Let them know how you plan to pay (cash or financing).
+- Let them know how you plan to pay, whether it be with financing or cash.

 - Mention any contingencies or lack thereof.